 The study models external capacity in a manner that allows the model to utilize emergency assistance from the neighboring control areas to be relied upon as necessary (see section 3.5.6) to meet the LOLE criteria.
-Only certain grandfathered contracts, wheeling agreements (including the HQ wheel) and External CRIS, are explicitly modeled in the study to allow the model to utilize the full amount of emergency assistance that can be made available due to the intercontrol area tie capability limits consistent with the NYISO's Tariff's and Procedure.
-Once the NYCA IRM and LCRs are set for the Capability Year, the NYISO conducts a separate study utilizing the base case to evaluate whether additional capacity import rights may be made available to external control area resources while preserving the necessary amount of emergency assistance available over the inter-control area ties to maintain the IRM and corresponding LOLE
+Only certain grandfathered contracts and External CRIS are explicitly modeled in the study to allow the model to utilize the full amount of emergency assistance that can be made available due to the inter-control area tie capability limits.
+Once the NYCA IRM and LCRs are set for the Capability Year, the NYISO conducts a separate study utilizing the base case to evaluate whether additional capacity import rights may be made available to external control area resources while preserving the necessary amount of emergency assistance available over the inter-control area ties to maintain the IRM and corresponding LOLE of how some performance and/or operating parameters and study assumptions can impact reliability.
+Certain sensitivity studies also serve to inform the NYSRC Executive Committee of how the IRM may be affected by deviations from selected base cases assumptions (see Section 4).
+Various types of sensitivity studies are grouped as follows: